ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-3-2.md

-Chapter X: Tools for Analyzing Your Business Performance
+Tools for Analyzing Your Business Performance
 ========================================================

 Introduction